- News Analysis

 Bio and Description

 Please include a short bio with your submission to let readers know a little bit about you; just something brief to let people know who you are.
-If you would like your website URL, Facebook address, or Twitter profile to be featured with your bio, send them along.
-If you want your profile picture to appear, you may get a universal avatar via Gravatar.com.
-Regular contributors may also be featured on the Contributing Writers page.
+If you would like links to your website, Facebook page, Twitter profile, etc., to be featured with your bio, send them along.
+If you want your profile picture to appear, you may send one along attached to your email, or just set up a universal avatar via Gravatar.com.
+Regular contributors may also be featured on the Featured Writers page.
 If you contribute regularly and would like to be included, don’t hesitate to send an e-mail to the editor with the request.
 (Note: FPJ does not publish articles by anonymous or pseudonymous writers.)

 Also please include a brief article description.
 Sometimes, a subtitle will suffice as the description.
 Other times, a sentence or two or a paragraph from the text itself, such as the lede or conclusion, serves as a useful description.
 If not, please just write a sentence or two prefacing your article and explaining briefly what it is about.

-Authors retain copyright ownership of their work.
+Authors generally retain copyright ownership of their work.
 The act of submitting an article constitutes the granting of permission for FPJ to publish that work.
-If either submitted as an exclusive or if the published version of an article is the product of significant collaboration with the editor, it is considered that you are granting to FPJ exclusive publishing rights.
+If either the article is submitted as an exclusive or the published version of an article is the product of significant collaboration with the editor, it is considered that you are granting to FPJ exclusive publishing rights.

-Articles published at FPJ may not be republished without the express authorization of FPJ and/or the copyright owner.
+Articles published at FPJ may not be republished without express permission from FPJ and/or the copyright owner.
 If you would like to republish an article from FPJ, please email your inquiry to: editor [at] foreignpolicyjournal.com.

 Benefits of Publishing with FPJ